Even Adele knew that Beyonce's 'Lemonade' was different and here's why

 Reconstruction itself was another broken promise, one mired by the emergence of the Ku Klux Klan and a bevy of laws that ushered in white supremacy and institutional racism, the existence of which still runs up and through local, state and federal government bodies.

 Beyonce's performance, however somber, represented a constructive critique of a nation that she appears to love.
-As said by the prolific writer James Baldwin, "I love America more than any other country in the world and, exactly for this reason, I insist on the right to criticize her perpetually."
+As Baldwin also wrote, "I love America more than any other country in the world and, exactly for this reason, I insist on the right to criticize her perpetually."

 Related: OpEd: Beyoncé, Babies and Birthing the Revolution